Expanding economic opportunities for underserved people and communities by providing access to the capital needed to prosper

 Amber McClellan

-Amber McClellan came to Communities Unlimited in July 2018 as a Receptionist and moved up to Program Assistant in April 2019.
-In 2020, Amber became the Executive Assistant to the CEO and assists with AHCC, Loan Closings and more.
+Amber McClellan, Program Assistant (Loan), originally came to Communities Unlimited in July 2018 as a Receptionist and moved up to Program Assistant in April 2019.
+In 2020, Amber became the Executive Assistant to the CEO and assisted with AHCC, Loan Closings, and more.
+She eventually moved into a full-time Loan Assistant position in 2022.
+In this role, Amber accepts and reviews new loan applications, answers client’s questions, files necessary paperwork, and performs other administrative duties.

 Amber attended Northwest Arkansas Community College in Bentonville, Arkansas, and is a graduate of Farmington High School.